AviatrixSystems/Docs/HowTos/activemesh_design_notes.rst

 ActiveMesh Design Notes
 =========================================================

 ActiveMesh is the default mode when launching an Aviatrix Transit gateway.
-This tech note documents the supported common design scenarios while deploying ActiveMesh gateways.
+This tech note documents the supported common design patterns while deploying ActiveMesh gateways.

 1. ActiveMesh with TGW for On-prem Connections
 -------------------------------------------------------